alphagov/datagovuk-tech-docs/source/documentation/publish_and_manage_data/harvest_data.md

 ## Set up the harvester

-To set up the harvester, you need sign into data.gov.uk with an editor or admin account and have published the dataset(s) somewhere publicly.
+To set up the harvester, you need sign into the data.gov.uk directory with an editor or admin account and have published the dataset(s) somewhere publicly.

-1. Once you’re signed into data.gov.uk select **Harvest**.
+1. Once you’re signed into the data.gov.uk directory select **Harvest**.
 1. The page will show all current harvests.
 Select **Add Harvest Source**.
 1. Add the URL to the dataset you want to harvest and complete the fields.
 1. Choose how often you want to harvest the dataset by selecting **Update frequency**.